-Even if you want to review your credit report more than once a year, you won’t hurt your credit score.
+Even if you want to review your credit report more than once a year, it won’t hurt your credit score.
 Reviewing your credit report regularly is a good habit to adopt as you can keep an eye out for any mistakes you need to fix or signs of identity theft.

-A soft credit inquiry can also occur when you apply for preapproval with a lender, you get a quote from an insurance company or when an employer checks your credit as a part of their job application process.
+A soft credit inquiry can also occur when you apply for preapproval with a lender, you get a quote from an insurance company or when an employer checks your credit as part of their job application process.

-It’s a bit hit or miss if an employer will check your credit when they consider hiring you.
+It’s a bit hit or miss if an employer will check your credit when considering hiring you.
 This is more common for roles that require strong money management skills (such as accounting or CFO positions).
 If an employer wants to review your credit, they do have to inform you and get your consent first.

-There will be times where you may not be aware a soft credit inquiry is happening.
+There will be times when you may not be aware that a soft credit inquiry is happening.
 For example, when you get credit card offers in the mail unsolicited, that credit card issuer likely performed a soft credit inquiry to see if you qualify for the credit card they want you to officially apply for.

 Examples of hard and soft credit inquiries